MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-servermanager.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to turn off the automatic display of the Manage Your Server page.

-If you enable this policy setting, the Manage Your Server page is not displayed each time an administrator logs on to the server.
+- If you enable this policy setting, the Manage Your Server page is not displayed each time an administrator logs on to the server.

-If you disable or do not configure this policy setting, the Manage Your Server page is displayed each time an administrator logs on to the server.
-However, if the administrator has selected the "Don’t display this page at logon" option at the bottom of the Manage Your Server page, the page is not displayed.
+- If you disable or do not configure this policy setting, the Manage Your Server page is displayed each time an administrator logs on to the server.
+However, if the administrator has selected the "Don't display this page at logon" option at the bottom of the Manage Your Server page, the page is not displayed.
 <!-- Do_not_display_Manage_Your_Server_page-Description-End -->

 <!-- Do_not_display_Manage_Your_Server_page-Editable-Begin -->